Retaliating Against a Witness

 Attorney for Witness Retaliation Charges in Florida

-The attorneys at the Sammis Law Firm represent clients charged with both tampering with a witness and retaliating against a witness throughout the greater Tampa Bay.
+The attorneys at Sammis Law Firm represent clients charged with tampering with a witness or retaliating against a witness throughout the greater Tampa Bay.
 Our main office is located in downtown Tampa.
 We also have a second office in New Port Richey, FL, directly across from the courthouse.

 We are experienced in fighting serious felony cases involving allegations of obstruction of justice in the courtrooms in Tampa and Plant City in Hillsborough County, in New Port Richey and Dade City in Pasco County, in Brooksville in Hernando County, in Clearwater and St. Petersburg in Pinellas County, and in Bartow and Winter Haven in Polk County, FL.